-One of the first policy measures to be implemented in long-term care homes was prohibiting non-essential visitors from entering a home.
-Family and friends undoubtedly play an important role in the overall health and well-being of residents.
-They often also provide direct care to residents in long-term care homes.
-However, out of concerns about visitors who could inadvertently introduce the virus into a home, in many provinces, the only visitors who have been permitted access to long-term care homes are those who are deemed as "essential"; in addition to the staff employed by these establishments, this may include a family member visiting or caring for a resident who is near the end of life.
-Recently, as a result of slowing rates of transmission in the community, some provinces are beginning to consider relaxing the restrictions on visitations.
+One of the first policy measures to be implemented in long-term care was prohibiting non-essential visitors from entering a home.
+While it is arguable that most visits from family and friends are important to the overall health and well-being of residents, there is a risk associated with unfettered access by visitors who could inadvertently introduce the virus into a home.
+For many provinces, the only visitors who have been permitted access to long-term care homes are those who are deemed as "essential"; in addition to the staff employed by these establishments, this may include a family member visiting a resident who is near the end of life.
+Recently, as a result of slowing rates of transmission in the community, some provinces are beginning to consider relaxing the restrictions on visitations.23

 While restrictions to visitations may soon be lifted, active screening of all care provider and other visitors entering the home for signs and symptoms of COVID-19, as well as other risk factors (e.g., recent travel outside of Canada) will likely continue.
-In Ontario, for example, screening has been performed twice-daily, at the beginning and end of the day or shift (for staff).
-While this recommendation is crucial to stopping the spread of COVID-19, staff and family members of residents are also encouraged to look for safe ways of engaging with residents to prevent undue social isolation that can result from a lack of visitors.
+In Ontario, for example, screening has been performed twice-daily, at the beginning and end of the day or shift (for staff).24 While this recommendation is crucial to stopping the spread of COVID-19, staff and family members of residents are also encouraged to look for safe ways of engaging with residents to prevent undue social isolation that can result from a lack of visitors.
 Technology, such as tablets can be used to communicate to residents.